wk1093/programming-tutorial/docs/01/index.md

 guess = -1

 # the user can keep guessing until they guess the correct number
-# try to modify this program to only allow 3 guesses
+# try to modify/rewrite this program to only allow 3 guesses

 while guess != number: # repeat until correct guess
     try: